OpenWeavers/banyan/README.md

 # Banyan
-Banyan is a simple P2P application protocol
+Banyan is a simple peer to peer application protocol

 # What can it do currently?
 - File Sharing over LAN